 Now, all these spreadsheets can be converted into two things.
 You can either convert it into Google Docs, so it’s easy for everybody to have access and plug in the numbers, or I’ve been playing with a thing called Airtable.
 It’s a new app.
 It is pretty much a spreadsheet on steroids.
 You can get a subscription and start using that spreadsheet specifically for tracking budgets and things like that.

 I hope you guys enjoyed this.
-There’s going to be a reference on this article at the bottom.
+There’s going to be a reference to this article at the bottom.
 For the full Dental Inventory Makeover Webinar that we did, where we go in details how to control the inventory, what to do with products and things like that in each individual treatment room.
 So I would highly suggest you check it out, and if you liked it, come back to this blog, read more, and we have a lot more videos coming up.
 Also, check out our podcast that’s coming up really soon, called Zen and Work!
 See you later.

 Please download the simple inventory control spreadsheet here